mikaraento/make-modules/README.txt

 Headers are used by referring to the full path: foo/bar/.../baz.h

-Additionally each module exports a variable $(foo/bar/d) that you must depend on to access any of the other variables.
+Additionally each module exports a variable $(foo/bar) that you must depend on to access any of the other variables.
 This variable must depend on all the artefacts the module has so that dependent modules get recompiled.

-All things must depend on $(root/d) and their own module Makefile - that way you'll rebuild if command line flags change.
+All things must depend on $(root) and their own module Makefile - that way you'll rebuild if command line flags change.

 Environment variables should not affect builds.

+root.mk defines a variable OUT for the build output.
+All actual output files should go under $(OUT)/package ($(OUT)/foo/bar).

+Each Makefile can be given as a -f argument to make; files that only make sense when included somewhere else should be named *.mk.

+---

+Practical guidelines

+- for each Makefile it's convenient to define a shortcut to the directory (package) it lives in so you don't have to keep spelling it out, e.g., foo/bar/Makefile: D := foo/bar
+- for each package it's convenient to define a variable that holds that package's dependencies and use it as a dependency in all your rules foo/bar/Makefile: deps := $(quuz) $(root) $(D)/Makefile
+    $(OUT)/$(D)/exe: exe.cpp $(deps)
+      g++ $(root/cflags) -o $@ $<

 ---